>> Utah Lakes

 Campground: All campgrounds are open.

-Fishing Conditions: Fishing has been good for trout and walleye and slow for other species.
+Fishing Conditions: Fishing has been slow this week for all species.

 Additional Fishing Info:

 - The fish cleaning station is open.